 Information on probationers is not generally released to the public, particularly data about physical descriptors and any information that may jeopardize an investigation—conviction records are, however, publicly available in court records, as was discussed earlier.

-Patrons looking to acquire probation information about an offender may contact the Probation Division of the Office of Intervention and Detention Alternatives or obtain juvenile information from the Leon County Probation & Community Intervention Program.9,10
+Moreover, patrons looking to acquire probation information about an offender may contact the Probation Division of the Office of Intervention and Detention Alternatives or obtain juvenile information from the Leon County Probation & Community Intervention Program.9,10

 It should be noted that juvenile records in Florida are largely restricted to public access except by court order or to victims of a criminal offense—confirm with the office the information that can be released.